The classification of 2-connected 7-manifolds: Examples

 In \cite{g2m} Corti, Haskins, the second author and Pacini constructed a very large class of examples of simply connected manifolds with $G_2$ holonomy metrics.
 Many of these examples are $2$-connected with $H^4(M)$ torsion-free.
 For instance, \cite[Table 3]{g2m} gives 7 explicit ways to construct holonomy $G_2$ metrics on $M(\Z^{85}, 2)$.
-By Theorem \ref{thm:almost_classification}, the underlying topological manifold admits a unique smooth structure.
-On the other hand, the same table lists 2 different ways to construct holonomy $G_2$ metrics with underlying topological manifold $M(\Z^{99}, 8)$.
-In this case $I(M) = 2\Theta(7)$, so $M$ admits two inequivalent smooth structures, and to determine whether those two \gtmfd s are diffeomorphic one needs to evaluate their generalised Eells-Kuiper invariants.
+By \cite[Theorem 1(ii)]{wilkens74}, see also Corollary \ref{cor:n_+}, the underlying topological manifold admits a unique smooth structure.
+In \cite{exotic} we find examples of manifolds with $G_2$ holonomy where the smooth structure is not unique and calculating the Generalised Eells-Kuiper invariant we find pairs of closed \gtmfd s that are homeomorphic but not diffeomorphic.
+For example $(M(\Z^{89}, 8), M(\Z^{89}, 8) \sharp \Sigma_{\mathrm{Mi}})$ is a pair of homeomorphic but not diffeomorphic smooth manifolds both of which admit metrics with $G_2$ holonomy.